brayjmendoza/webdev-classifier/README.md

 ### Classification
 For iris classification, the scikit-learn's iris dataset was used to train base models.
 As of now, there are three different classifiers: k-Nearest Neighbors, decision tree, multi-layer perceptron.
 More models can be easily added.

 In the future, I will continue to add additional models to classify the irises.
 I will also add different things to classify, such as digits and births.
 I will primarily be using popular datasets that people encounter when learning about data science and machine learning.

+The training for all of the initial models was done in initial_models.ipynb.
+That being said, some of the values for the iris models were done separately in a homework assignment from Harvey Mudd College's CS35 taught by Professor Dodds.

 ### Model Correction
 Models are never always correct.
 So, if the model makes a wrong prediction, you can correct it.
 The program will then store